A tableau formula for eta polynomials: Introduction

 \section{Introduction}

-Let $k$ be any positive integer and $\OG=\OG(n-k,2n)$ be the even orthogonal Grassmannian which parametrizes isotropic subspaces of dimension $n-k$ in a complex vector space of dimension $2n$, equipped with a nondegenerate symmetric bilinear form.
+Let $k$ and $n$ be positive integers with $k\leq n$ and $\OG=\OG(n+1-k,2n+2)$ be the even orthogonal Grassmannian which parametrizes isotropic subspaces of dimension $n+1-k$ in a complex vector space of dimension $2n+2$, equipped with a nondegenerate symmetric bilinear form.
 Following \cite{BKT1}, the Schubert classes $\sigma_\lambda$ in $\HH^*(\OG,\Z)$ are indexed by {\em typed $k$-strict partitions} $\la$.
 Recall that a $k$-strict partition is an integer partition $\la=(\la_1,\ldots,\la_\ell)$ such that all parts $\la_i$ greater than $k$ are distinct.
 A typed $k$-strict partition is a pair consisting of a $k$-strict partition $\la$ together with an integer $\type(\la)\in \{0,1,2\}$ which is positive if and only if $\la_i=k$ for some index $i$.

 In \cite{BKT3}, we discovered a remarkable connection between the cohomology of even (type D) and odd (type B) orthogonal Grassmannians, which allows a uniform approach to the Schubert calculus on both varieties.
 We used this together with our earlier work \cite{BKT2} to obtain a {\em Giambelli formula} for the Schubert class $\sigma_\la$, which expresses it as a polynomial in certain special Schubert classes.
-Moreover, we employed Young's raising operators to define and study the {\em eta polynomials} $H_\la(x\,;y)$ -- a family of polynomials which multiply like the Schubert classes on $\OG(n-k,2n)$ when $n$ is sufficiently large.
-We proved that the polynomial $H_\la(x\,;y)$ is equal to the Billey-Haiman Schubert polynomial $\DS_{w_\la}(x\,;y)$ indexed by the corresponding $k$-Grassmannian element $w_\la$ in the Weyl group $\wt{W}_n$ for the root system of type $\text{D}_n$.
+This polynomial, which is called an {\em eta polynomial}, and denoted $H_\la$, is defined using Young's raising operators \cite{Li, Y}.
+These Giambelli polynomials naturally live in the stable cohomology ring of $\OG$, and multiply like the Schubert classes on $\OG(n+1-k,2n+2)$ when $n$ is sufficiently large.

+The present paper is concerned with the principal specialization $H_\la(x\,;y)$ of $H_\la$ in the ring of type D Billey-Haiman Schubert polynomials \cite{BH}.
+In \cite{BKT3}, we proved that the polynomial $H_\la(x\,;y)$ may be identified with the Billey-Haiman Schubert polynomial $\DS_{w_\la}(x\,;y)$ indexed by the corresponding $k$-Grassmannian element $w_\la$ in the Weyl group $\wt{W}_{n+1}$ for the root system of type $\text{D}_{n+1}$.
+Note that $\DS_{w_\la}(x\,;y)$ is really a formal power series, and that its equality with $H_\la(x\,;y)$ holds only modulo the relations among the Schur $P$-functions which enter into the definition of $H_\la(x\,;y)$ (see \S \ref{wsec} for more details).
+A significant application of these eta polynomials had appeared earlier in \cite[\S 6]{T2}, where they were used in splitting formulas for the general type D Schubert polynomials $\DS_w(x\,;y)$.
+This result was applied in \cite{T2} to prove combinatorially explicit Chern class formulas for degeneracy loci of vector bundles in the sense of Fulton \cite{Fu}.
+The reader may consult \cite{T3} for an exposition of this work, which covers all the classical Lie groups.